vaunblu/SimpleKit/README.md

 Imported Wagmi connectors do not have their own icons.
 I provided URLs to hosted files so you don't need to worry about them.
 However, if you want to self host your icons you can copy the files in the [icons](public/icons) directory into your `public` folder.

-Then change the following code in your `connect-wallet` component:
+Then change the following code in your `simplekit` component:

 ```tsx
 const formattedConnectors = connectors.reduce((acc: Array<Connector>, curr) => {